Address: 3744 4th Avenue South

 Period of Significance: 1958-1976

-The Minnesota Spokesman-Recorder building is highly emblematic of the twentieth century African American civil rights movement in Minnesota.
+The Minnesota Spokesman-Recorder building is highly emblematic of the 20th-century African American civil rights movement in Minnesota.
 The building was built for, and continues to house, the longest running family owned African American newspaper in the state.
 Originally known as the Minneapolis Spokesman and Saint Paul Recorder before being combined, the two newspapers were a creation of publisher Cecil Newman in 1934.
 The first issues demonstrated Newman’s vision by collecting and publishing the stories of African Americans in the community while appealing to all races.
 The Spokesman-Recorder often blended the news from the community with what was going on around the U.S. in order to show the continuing challenge that African Americans faced and still struggle with today.
 During a time of legalized oppression, segregation, and widespread racism, the Minnesota Spokesman-Recorder became the only African American newspaper in Minnesota.
 Over its 80 plus years, the Spokesman-Recorder has used a solid journalism background to help mobilize Minnesota’s Africa-American communities in understanding the issues and events that are happening that either affect them or go unnoticed until it is too late.

 This property is also historically significant for its association with the newspaper’s founder, editor, publisher, and civic leader, Cecil Newman, born in Kansas City, Missouri in July, 1903.
 Success did not come quickly or easily for Newman.
 Upon arriving in Minneapolis on May 22, 1922, he entered the newspaper business immediately, but had to take second jobs to support himself, first as a bellhop for the Elks Club and then as a Pullman porter.
 It was two years before Newman earned enough, even with his second job, to allow his wife and son to join him in Minneapolis.
 Newman tried his hand at publishing, first at a newspaper called the Twin City Herald, and then a monthly magazine called the Timely Digest.
 After these ventures ended in failure, he boldly quit his job at the Pullman Company and began not one but two newspapers in the middle of the Great Depression.
 After a decade the paper was reaching well over 7,000 people despite a population of only 15,000 African Americans in the Twin Cities.